Men’s mental health

 Myth: Men just don’t experience depression and anxiety.

 Fact: Regardless of gender, anyone can experience a mental health concern or condition.
 Women are twice as likely to experience depression than men (Streb et al., 2021).
 Men are more commonly diagnosed with substance use disorders and antisocial behaviours.
-Gender differences are complex and there are numerous factors to consider alongside the statistics such as as the likelihood that men are more reluctant to report their experiences.
+Gender differences are complex and there are numerous factors to consider alongside the statistics such as the likelihood that men are more reluctant to report their experiences.

 Myth: Talking about suicide makes it more likely to happen.